Resonances in the early Universe: Introduction

-where $\bar{A}$ is a positive constant and $\rho$ is the energy density.
-In addition to being used as a candidate for a combination of dark matter and dark energy \cite{Chaplygin2,Chaplygin3}, the CG is also related to string theory because it can be obtained through the Nambu-Goto action \cite{Chaplygin4}.
+where $\bar{A}$ is a positive constant, $\rho$ is the energy density and $\alpha$ is a real number in the range $0 < \alpha \leq 1$.
+When $\alpha = 1$, one obtains the Chaplygin gas.
+In addition to being used as a candidate for a combination of dark matter and dark energy \cite{Chaplygin2,Chaplygin3}, the GCG is also related to string theory because it can be obtained through the Nambu-Goto action \cite{Chaplygin4}.

 In Refs. \cite{Modelos QC1,Modelos QC4,Modelos QC5,Modelos QC7}, mentioned above, the authors studied quantum mechanically the birth of the universe through the quantum tunneling mechanism.
 In the four papers, the universe had to tunnel through a single barrier potential in order to be born.
 Here, we propose a more general model in which the universe has to tunnel through a double barrier potential to be born.
-The new ingredient we add to achieve this is the ad hoc potential, whose origin is believed to be purely geometric \cite{Modelos QC6}.
-Therefore, our model has a CG, radiation fluid and an ad hoc potential in the matter sector.
-In order to compare the results obtained here with those in \cite{Modelos QC4} and \cite{Modelos QC7}, we will fix the curvature constant $k=1$.
+The new ingredient we add to achieve this is the ad hoc potential, whose origin is believed to be geometric \cite{Modelos QC6} or due to a new fluid, as discussed in Section \ref{seção2}.
+Therefore, our model has a GCG, radiation fluid and an ad hoc potential in the matter sector.
+In order to compare the results obtained here with those in \cite{Modelos QC1,Modelos QC4,Modelos QC5,Modelos QC7}, we will fix the curvature constant $k=1$.

 A very interesting phenomenon occurs when one computes the tunneling probability for a double potential barrier, the phenomenon of resonance.
 It appears due to the multiple reflections of incident and reflected waves between the barriers \cite{Bohm,Merzbacher}.
 Resonance in physics has important applications in particle physics \cite{Ressonância2,Ressonância3,Ressonância33,Ressonância35,Ressonância1}, molecular physics \cite{Ressonância40,Ressonância4} and, more recently, in the problem of incident electrons in graphene-based double barrier structures \cite{Ressonância5,Ressonância6,Ressonância7,Ressonância8,Ressonância9}.
 In all these Refs. \cite{Ressonância2}-\cite{Ressonância9}, the authors studied the tunneling probability through an effective potential with a double barrier.
 The double barrier may be symmetric, if the two barriers are identical, or asymmetric, if the two barriers are different.
 For symmetric, retangular, double barriers, the tunneling probabilities at the resonances are equal to one.
 On the other hand, for asymmetric double barriers, the tunneling probabilities at the resonaces are smaller than one.
 In particular, the authors of Refs. \cite{Ressonância2,Ressonância1,Ressonância6,Ressonância7} compute the tunneling probabilities for symmetric and asymmetric double barriers in different physical situations.
 They explicitly show the differences in the tunneling probabilities for symmetric and asymmetric double barriers.
 As described above, we study the tunneling probability of the wavefunction of the Universe through a double barrier.
 Due to the geometry and matter content of our model, we have an asymmetric double barrier.
 Thus, we are interested in studying the resonant behavior of a quantum cosmology model in the presence of an asymmetric double barrier.